 Flip the crackers over and peel off the parchment paper and bake for another 15 minutes.

-Make sure all the crackers are in separate pieces and flip again seed side up and bake about another 10-15 minutes until dry and crisp.
+Make sure all the crackers are in separate pieces and flip again seed side up and bake for another 10-15 minutes until dry and crisp.
 (The ones on the outside of the cookie sheet or those that are thinner will cook faster.
 Remove any that start to get golden brown and leave the others until they have all cooked evenly).

-Let cool completely before storing in an air tight container.
+Let cool completely before storing in an airtight container.

-- White quinoa tastes best in this recipe, however you can use red or a mix.
+- White quinoa tastes best in this recipe, however, you can use red or a mix.

 - The amount of water needed with vary slightly depending on how long the quinoa has soaked.